benc-uk/dapr-gateway-hack/debugging/readme.md

 # Telepresence Debugging

-Script(s) here are unfinished, but attempt to make debugging daprd with Telepresence a little easier
+Script and .vscode configs to help debug daprd remotely using [telepresence](https://www.telepresence.io/) with mTLS